rakibkibriaa/rakibkibriaa/README.md

 # Hi, I'm Rakib Kibria

-I am currently a Lecturer in the Department of Computer Science and Engineering at BRAC University and a CSE graduate from Bangladesh University of Engineering and Technology (BUET).
+I am currently a Lecturer in the Department of Computer Science and Engineering at BRAC University.
+I have graduated from the CSE Department BUET,

 My research interests lie broadly in **Computer Networks and Security**, particularly in: